 Overall, what are the environmental and sustainability challenges – and opportunities for world’s leading cities?
 Key questions the PwC’s “Cities of Opportunity” could have addressed more convincingly.

-Did you find this post on the PwC Cities of Opportunity report and sustainability useful?
-Please share!
+Enjoyed this post on the PwC Cities of Opportunity report?
+Share and spread the word!

 Latest posts by The Editorial Team (see all)